Señorita Panamá: Miss Panamá International

 Some delegates of Panama were appointed to represent Panama in Miss International (officially titled The International Beauty Pageant) from 1960 to 2003.
 The first Panamenian delegate in Miss International was Angela María Alcové, sent in 1961.

 Miss International Panamá

 Created in 2004, this contest sends winners to the Miss International pageant in Japan.
 Tania Hyman's Models and Talents organize the pageant from 2004 to 2014.
 In the 2009 the Miss Internacional Panamá contest is fused to the new contest called Bellezas Panamá.
-From 2015 to 2016 other organization elected the new winner, in the 2017 the franchise was acquired by Cesar Anel to which eventually tied up with the Senorita Panama in 2017 to present.
+From 2015 to 2016 other organization elected the new winner, in the 2017 the franchise was acquired by Cesar Anel to which eventually tied up with the Senorita Panama from 2017 to 2023.